Metaswitch/clearwater-readthedocs/Manual Install.md

 *   find the `public` interface and set its `inet-address` to `${jboss.bind.address:<private_ip>}`, replacing `<private IP>` with the same you value used in `/etc/clearwater/config`
 *   save the file and exit
 *   restart Infinispan with `sudo monit restart infinispan`.

+In release 32, Sprout reverted to using memcached as the store, but with enhanced support for redundancy and dynamic scaling without interrupting service.
+If using this release or later, after initially installing the Sprout nodes you must reconfigure them to ensure they cluster together.
+To do this,

+*   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Sprout IP address:11211>,<Sprout IP address:11211>,...` with the order of the IP addresses identical on each node
+*   force Sprout to reload its configuration with `sudo service sprout reload`.

 ### Clustering Homestead and Homer